froboy/yusaopeny_docs/content/en/docs/wiki/Install-Solr-site-search-for-Open-Y.md

 - Verify search results are displayed correctly.

-## Starting from the Y USA Open Y installer
+## Starting from the YMCA Website Services installer

-- Find the `Select search service` step displayed during the Y USA Open Y installation.
+- Find the `Select search service` step displayed during the YMCA Website Services installation.
 - Choose from one of these options during installation:
   - **None**
     - Nothing happens if the user chooses this option, search modules are displayed after installation.
-  - **Y USA Open Y Google Custom Search**
+  - **YMCA Website Services Google Custom Search**
     - Google Custom Search configuration form is displayed if the user chooses this option.
-    - The Y USA Open Y Google Search module is enabled after installation and ready to use.
+    - The YMCA Website Services Google Search module is enabled after installation and ready to use.
-  - **Y USA Open Y Search API**
+  - **YMCA Website Services Search API**
     - Search API backend options are displayed in this case with the following options:
       - _Database_
-        - The Y USA Open Y Search API module is enabled after installation.
+        - The YMCA Website Services Search API module is enabled after installation.
 The database search API server is enabled.
 The search is ready to use after content indexation.
       - _Solr_
         - Additional installation step with Solr configuration form is displayed in this case and user can specify all params for Solr connection.
-The Y USA Open Y Search API module is enabled after installation, Solr search API server is enabled.
+The YMCA Website Services Search API module is enabled after installation, Solr search API server is enabled.
 The search is ready to use after content indexing (if the correct Solr settings were used).

 ## Switch from database search backend to Solr backend